-Showing societies: which one should you join for 2018 — and what will it cost? - Horse & Hound
+Showing societies: which one should you join for 2019? - Horse & Hound

 There are 18 NPS areas, which cover the length of the UK, and most commit to hosting various shows throughout the year.

-The NPS holds seasonal shows including the Spring Festival held at Vale View Equestrian, Leicestershire (16 April 2018) and the Autumn Festival held at Solihul Riding Club (TBC).
-The annual summer championships will take place at the Three Counties Show Ground, Malvern (31 July-2 August 2018).
+The NPS holds seasonal shows including the Spring Festival held at the Royal Three Counties Show Ground (27 April 2019) and the Autumn Festival held at Solihul Riding Club (TBC).
+The annual summer championships will take place at the Three Counties Show Ground, Malvern (6-8 August 2019).

 NPS members have the opportunity to compete for the silver medal rosette at certain affiliated shows and subsequently quality for the silver medal championship final, to be held at the summer championship show in August.